-Software and hardware revenues are derived from sales of third-party software and hardware.
-Revenues from sales of third-party software and hardware are generally recorded on a gross basis provided we act as a principal in the transaction.
+Software and hardware revenues are derived from sales of third-party and internally developed software and hardware.
+Revenues from sales of thirdparty software and hardware are generally recorded on a gross basis provided we act as a principal in the transaction.
 On rare occasions, we do not meet the requirements to be considered a principal in the transaction and act as an agent.
 In these cases, revenues are recorded on a net basis.
 Software and hardware revenues are expected to fluctuate depending on our clients' demand for these products.

 If we enter into contracts for the sale of services and software or hardware, management evaluates whether each element should be accounted for separately by considering the following criteria: (1) whether the deliverables have value to the client on a stand-alone basis; and (2) whether delivery or performance of the undelivered item or items is considered probable and substantially in our control (only if the arrangement includes a general right of return related to the delivered item).
 Further, for sales of software and services, management also evaluates whether the services are essential to the functionality of the software and whether management has fair value evidence for each deliverable.
 If management concludes that the separation criteria are met, then it accounts for each deliverable in the transaction separately, based on the relevant revenue recognition policies.
-Generally, all deliverables of our multiple element arrangements meet these criteria and are accounted for separately, with the arrangement consideration allocated among the deliverables using vendor specific objective evidence of the selling price.
+Generally, all deliverables using vendor specific objective evidence of the selling price.
 As a result, we generally recognize software and hardware sales upon delivery to the customer and services consistent with the policies described herein.